-An IA registering because of the elimination of the fewer-than-fifteen-client exemption and on or before March 30, 2012 is not subject to the qualified client test and is able to continue to charge performance-based fees to pre-existing non-qualified private fund investors.2

-A previously registered IA can continue to use the \$750,000 / \$1 million qualified client test for persons who were investors prior to the new rule's effective date.

-Comments on the proposed rule are due by July 11, 2011.
+An IA registering because of the elimination of the fewer-than-fifteen-client exemption and on or before March 30, 2012 is not subject to the qualified client test and is able to continue to charge performancebased fees to pre-existing non-qualified private fund investors.2 A previously registered IA can continue to use the \$750,000 / \$1 million qualified client test for persons who were investors prior to the new rule's effective Comments on the proposed rule are due by July 11, 2011.
 The SEC is expected to adopt a final rule by late 2011.
+If you have any questions about the matters addressed in this KirklandPEN, please contact the following Kirkland authors or your regular Kirkland contact.
+Scott A. Moehrke, P.C.